 So let us take a look at what can be done, 99% of all performance gains will come from utilizing Apache’s caching mechanisms, using PHP Zend OPcache, and once the bottleneck is moved from Apache with PHP to MySQL, improving MySQL performance by tuning my.ini settings, and optimizing/restructuring MySQL queries by utilizing MySQL’s Slow Query log.

-Switching from 32 bit to 64 bit Apache, PHP, and MySQL versions only provides limited/marginal performance gains.
+Switching from 32 bit to 64 bit Apache, PHP, and MySQL versions only provide limited/marginal performance gains.

 The order you should take to gain some performance: